SimulatorML/zeroInbox/README.md

 ```

 ### 3. Set up environment variables:
-Before running the bot, you'll need to set up two global environment variables:
+Before running the bot, you'll need to set up global environment variables:
-* OPENAI_API_KEY: Your OpenAI API key.
+* `OPENAI_API_KEY`: Your OpenAI API key.
 You can get one by signing up at OpenAI.
-* TEST_BOT_TOKEN: Your Telegram bot token.
+* `BOT_TOKEN`: Your Telegram bot token.
 You can create a new bot and get the token from the BotFather.
+* `db_host`: The hostname or IP address of the machine where your PostgreSQL database server is running.
+* `db_name`: The name of the PostgreSQL database that your bot will connect to.
+* `db_port`: The port number on which your PostgreSQL server is listening.
+* `db_user`: The username that your bot will use to authenticate with the PostgreSQL database.
+* `db_pwd`: The password associated with the db_user for accessing the PostgreSQL database.

 You can set these variables in your system's environment variables or use a tool like dotenv to load them from a file.